 The passive house design can cut a home’s energy use by up to 75 to 90 percent.
 If all homes in the country are designed this way, our country will make a huge difference in the environment.
 Think of what can happen if the rest of the world follows.

 Who is qualified to design a passive house for me?

-Search and hire a Passive House accredited architect for your project.
+Search and hire a Passive House accredited building designer for your project.
 He or she must understand the concept of passive design—that the house is designed based on the local climate, insulated properly, airtight, and well-ventilated.

-My previous architect gave me a solar passive home.
+My previous designer gave me a solar passive home.
 How is it different from a passive house?